10 Tips for Taking Care of Your Tech Suit

 Or if this is your first foray into the world of expensive racing suits pay special attention.

-Take care of your tech suit or jammer and it will take care of you.
+Take care of your tech suit or racing suit and it will take care of you.

 Here are 10 tips for making your tech suit last:

-1. Don’t wear any more than you have to.
-Racing suits don’t last long, and the best kneeskins for swimmers, despite all of their space-age material and fabric, deteriorate when faced with abrasive pool chemicals.
-After about a dozen wears they begin to stretch and degrade fairly quickly.
-So yeah, don’t be the swimmer that wears a $600 suit to swim practice.
+1. Don’t wear the tech suit any more than you have to.
+Racing suits don’t last long, and the expensive and fastest kneeskins for swimmers, despite all of their space-age material and fabric, deteriorate shockingly fast when faced with abrasive pool chemicals.
+After about a dozen wears, they begin to stretch and degrade fairly quickly.
+So yeah, don’t be the swimmer who wears a $600 suit to swim practice.

 3. Wear pants or shorts over the suit between races.
 Last thing you want to do is snag it on something.
 Avoid placing sharp objects around your suit.
 If you are particularly accident-prone consider bubble-wrapping yourself with Kevlar and stab-proof chain-mail.